shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/onboarding.md

 Autodesk and Amazon will provide dedicated resources during the onboarding process to help you on this journey.

+To start the on-boarding process for any of the Isolation features, please open a [Shotgun Support ticket](https://support.shotgunsoftware.com/hc/en-us/requests/new)

 # Onboarding Process Overview

 ![onboarding-process](../images/tier1-onboarding-process.png)